cedric-kiama-wachira/Software-Engineering/README.md

 Setting up HAProxy and SSl certificate for it
 Setting Up SSl via letsencrypt for ETCD nodes, hope it works.
 COnfiguring SSL services further.
+Letsencrypt for ETCD doesn't work, reverting to using Self Signed and see how to combine that with LetsEncrypt certificates.